 Magnetic Cell Separation and Cell Isolation

-Magnetic cell separation, also known as immunomagnetic cell separation, involves targeting cells for selection or depletion using antibodies or ligands directed against specific cell surface antigens.
+Magnetic cell separation, also known as immunomagnetic cell separation or magnetic cell sorting, involves targeting cells for selection or depletion using antibodies or ligands directed against specific cell surface antigens.
 Labeled cells are cross-linked to magnetic particles, also known as magnetic beads, that can be immobilized once an electromagnetic field is applied.

 Due to its speed and simplicity, magnetic cell separation is one of the most commonly used methods by which scientists isolate highly purified populations of specific cell subsets.